RedTotally/Adam/README.md

 ## What does the output mean?

-- Epoch means the data point; you can take it as an attempt.
+- Epoch means a complete cycle; you can take it as an attempt.
 - Loss value is how close the output is to the actual answer; the bigger it is, the more inaccurate it is.
 - The final answer... is the final answer the machine gives you, though not 100% accurate without sufficient attempts and data.
 - Then it will print an object that contains the data it will store, including the weightings, bias value and the attempts.